CompuTec/computec-docs/docs/processforce/user-guide/quality-control/overview.md

 ## The 4 W's of Quality Control

-The Quality Control function within ProcessForce is designed to ensure thorough testing and inspection by covering the 4 Ws of Quality Control:
+The Quality Control function within CompuTec ProcessForce is designed to ensure thorough testing and inspection by covering the 4 Ws of Quality Control:

 - **What**: identifies the test and item properties to be evaluated.
 - **When**: specifies the frequency of the testing process.